Criminology and Criminal Justice

 Prerequisite(s): CRJ 200

-CRJ 403 Race and Ethnicity 3 Credit Hours
+CRJ 403 Race, Ethnicity and Immigration 4 Credit Hours

 The status of racial and ethnic minorities in the United States with particular reference to the social dynamics involved with regard to majority-minority relations.
 Topics of study include inequality, segregation, pluralism, the nature and causes of prejudice and discrimination and the impact that such patterns have upon American life.
 Students cannot receive credit for both SOC 403 and SOC 503.
 (F, W).